mapeditor/tiled/docs/reference/json-map-format.rst

     animation,        array,              "Array of :ref:`Frames <json-frame>`"
-    id,               int,                "Local ID of the tile" image,            string,             "Image representing this tile (optional)" imageheight,      int,                "Height of the tile image in pixels" imagewidth,       int,                "Width of the tile image in pixels" objectgroup,      :ref:`json-layer`,  "Layer with type ``objectgroup``, when collision shapes are specified (optional)"
+    id,               int,                "Local ID of the tile" image,            string,             "Image representing this tile (optional)" imagetop,         int,                "Horizontal offset of the tile image in pixels" imageleft,        int,                "Vertical offset of the tile image in pixels" imageheight,      int,                "Height of the tile image in pixels" imagewidth,       int,                "Width of the tile image in pixels" objectgroup,      :ref:`json-layer`,  "Layer with type ``objectgroup``, when collision shapes are specified (optional)"